diamirio/Navigate/README.md

 ## Usage

-First of all you define your possible in one or more enums (depending on the structure of your app) like follows:
+Define your possible destinations in one or more enum (depending on the structure of your app) like follows:

 ```swift
 enum MainNavigationDestination: NavigationDestination {